Shani Lawrence Garden Designs – Garden Designers

 We are Garden Designers that create innovative garden designs and planting schemes in consultation with our clients to produce gardens of beauty.
 We also work with schools and community groups developing school grounds and community gardens.
 Shani Lawrence Garden Designs undertake a wide range of garden design commissions ranging from tiny court gardens to large country garden designs.
-We design, plant and create beautiful timber structures.

 Shani Lawrence Garden Designs was originally based in Surrey.
 We are now based in beautiful West Wales in Pembrokeshire.
 We often work in Pembrokeshire, Carmarthenshire and Ceredigion.
 We also work further afield in Wales in Swansea and Cardiff and South East England and are happy to consider commissions all over the UK and abroad.

-In addition to this we also run Stones Cottages, an ongoing project to create a retreat centre in North Pembrokeshire.
+In addition to this I also run Stones Cottages, an ongoing project to create a retreat centre in North Pembrokeshire.
 We currently have three holiday cottages and are currently working on landscaping the area and creating wildlife habitats.

 Shani Lawrence BSc Envi Sci, Cert GD